 5. California Gull

-Its head is rounder compared to other gulls and its body mainly white in color with grey back and wings.
+Its head is rounder than other gulls, and its body is mainly white with grey back and wings.

-They are mostly found around lakes, rivers or coasts of western North America where there is plenty of food available for them such as fish, insects and crustaceans which they consume on their daily diet.
+They are mostly found around lakes, rivers, or coasts of western North America, where plenty of food, such as fish, insects, and crustaceans, is available for them, which they consume daily.

-During breeding season these birds form large colonies near water bodies or wetlands where they also make their nests using grasses sticks or feathers.
+During the breeding season, these birds form large colonies near water bodies or wetlands, making their nests using grasses, sticks, or feathers.

 Kingdom | Animalia |